29 April 2024

 Princess Shiori promised her late stepmother to return a dragon’s pearl to its rightful owner, a mysterious half-dragon, half-demon known as the Wraith.
 Keeping that promise turns out more dangerous than she could have imagined.
 A religious sect wants to kill her because of her magical skills, while a bloodthirsty demon has his eyes on the dangerous and capricious pearl with a mind of its own – sometimes helping Shiori, sometimes deserting her when she needs it the most.

-The Dragon’s Promise is a sequel to Six Crimson Cranes which was one of my favorite reads last year.
+The Dragon’s Promise is a sequel to Six Crimson Cranes (*affiliate link) which was one of my favorite reads last year.
 The duology is a young adult fairytale retelling of The Six Swans set in an Asian-inspired fantasy world.
 The Dragon’s Promise picks up where Six Crimson Cranes left off and follows Shiori’s story as she tries to fulfill the promise she gave to her stepmother at the end of the first book.

 The Asian-inspired fantasy world with its magic and dragons, demons and gods is unique and captivating.
 I loved revisiting the kingdom of Kiata, Shiori’s homeland.
 The description of the dragon’s underwater kingdom and other parts of this fantasy world we get to experience in the sequel were fascinating as well.